Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

 As an example, consider the three-dimensional colour code, which admits a two-dimensional locality-preserving logical Clifford phase operator, $\bar{S}$ \cite{BombinNoBraid,Yoshida}.
-The restriction of $\bar{S}$ to a compact region gives rise to a loop-like one-dimensional boundary.
-At this boundary, a non-eigenstate excitation, labelled $s$, is realised.
-This excitation is not an energy eigenstate, since the $S$ operator is a superposition of Pauli operators that neither commutes nor anticommutes with the $X$-type stabilisers at the boundary of the region.
-This excitation is thus a superposition of eigenstate excitations (specifically, the vacuum and point-like $e$ excitations), but cannot be projected onto an eigenstate excitation by local operators -- such projection requires operators to act on its entire interior.
+A restricted $\bar{S}$ locality-preserving logical operator has a loop-like one-dimensional boundary, and an excitation is created on this boundary.
+This excitation is not an energy eigenstate, since the physical Clifford operators that give rise to this excitation are superpositions of Pauli operators that neither commute nor anticommute with the $X$-type stabilisers at the boundary of the region.
+This excitation is a superposition of vacuum and point-like $e$ excitations along the one-dimensional boundary.
+Note that this excitation is stable, in that it cannot be projected onto an eigenstate excitation by local operators -- such projection requires operators to act on its entire interior (a type of SPT protection \cite{Yoshida}).
 For this reason, it must be considered a distinct excitation that cannot be realised by simply assembling a configuration of eigenstate excitations, just as its corresponding locality-preserving logical operator is a superposition of logical Pauli operators but cannot be realised by a product of Pauli operators.
-As with eigenstate excitations, this $s$ excitation can be characterised by its braiding statistics \cite{Yoshida}.
+As with eigenstate excitations, this non-eigenstate excitation can freely move through the code and can be characterised by its braiding statistics \cite{Yoshida}.
+It must thus be considered a distinct type of topological excitaiton.